Gershon Mesika

 Gershon Mesika (גרשון מסיקה; born 5 July 1952) an Israeli lawyer and politician.
 He has served as head of the Shomron Regional Council but has been detained as a result of his role in a "massive corruption scandal" and subsequently replaced by acting head Yossi Dagan.

 Early life

 Mesika was born in Ashdod in Israel to a Tunisian-Jewish family.
 He is an Israeli lawyer.
 Since 1982, he has lived in the Israeli settlement of Elon Moreh with his wife and family.
 He previously owned a local armored limousine service.

 In November 2007, he was elected director of Shomron Regional local government.
 Immediately after being elected as head of the Shomron Regional Council, Mesika took on the issue of restoring Joseph's Tomb in the city of Nablus.
-Under Mesika direction ongoing efforts have been since the end of 2007 to renovate the site.
+Under Mesika's direction efforts have been ongoing since the end of 2007 to renovate the site.